The short answer to “Can You Fly If Your Driver’s License or ID Card Was Lost or Stolen?” is yes, but read on to learn how.

 TSA Identity Verification: The TSA has procedures in place to verify the identity of travelers without ID.
 This process might involve answering questions to confirm your identity and possibly providing additional documents.

-If you’re traveling without a valid ID, it’s always a good idea to arrive at the airport early to allow extra time for the identity verification process.
+If you’re traveling without a valid ID, arriving at the airport early is always a good idea to allow extra time for the identity verification process.

 Before You Travel – Have a Contingency Plan in Case Your ID is Lost or Stolen While Traveling

+1. Keep ID numbers and photos of IDs and anything else of value in your wallet, like credit cards, on your phone.
+Make sure your phone is passcode protected.
 2. You may be able to travel with copies of your license and passport.
 Keep them secure but where you can retrieve them, like hidden in emails sent to yourself or in your phone photos.
 Make sure your phone is password-protected.
 If you’re not cell phone savvy, make sure a trusted family member or friend has access to a copy and can email or text it to you or the authorities in the event of an emergency.

 3. Keep copies of your valid IDs in two places.
 The first is in a safe place at home and the second location is to have a set to take with you.
 Keep the copies securely in your carry-on luggage so you always have access to them.
 If you place the copies of your IDs in your luggage to be checked and then proceed to the TSA checkpoint only to discover your IDs are missing, the copies in your checked luggage will do you no good since the luggage has already been turned over to the airline.
 Therefore keep everything of value in your carry-on luggage so you have access at all times in addition to the photos of your passport and driver’s license on your phone.